-The academic deans are appointed by the State Board of Higher Education upon the recommendation of the President.
-The academic deans have governance responsibilities which normally include most matters related to their students, faculty, curricula, planning, evaluation, budget, and development.
-The academic deans also have responsibilities to promote the general mission and administrative goals of the entire University through their (1) advisory roles as members of the Council of Deans, (2) liaison roles as members of the University-wide administrative team, and (3) leadership roles as models of pride and commitment to the intellectual vitality of their University and colleagues.
+The academic deans are appointed by the Vice President for Academic Affairs.
+This responsibility is delegated to the VPAA from the University President and remains "within the limitation of powers delegated by the Board and Chancellor" per SBHE 305.3.
+Before making such appointments, however, the Vice President for Academic Affairs shall confer through established channels with the faculty and other appropriate University groups.
+The academic deans have general oversight of the academic work in their divisions, and have governance responsibilities which normally include most matters related to their students, faculty, curricula, planning, reporting, evaluation, budget, and development.
+The academic deans also have responsibilities to promote the general mission and administrative goals of the entire University through their 1) advisory roles as members of the Academic Cabinet, 2) liaison roles as members of the University-wide administrative team, and 3) leadership roles as models of pride and commitment to the intellectual vitality of their University and colleagues.

 The academic deans are the key change agents for the institution, responsible for improving the overall educational programs, exercising significant impact on the quality of faculty hired and retained, providing an organizational climate appropriate for quality teaching, and giving leadership for the development of new programs as well as for planning for the future.

 The deans are responsible for advising students in their colleges about academic programs, and for certification concerning completion of graduation requirements.
-The deans recommend to the Senate Curriculum Committee changes in curricula in their college; they report annually to the President regarding the condition of their schools or colleges.
-They are responsible for supervision of the college's educational work, for the allocation of the college budget, and for the efficient conduct of their school or college.
+The deans recommend to the Senate Curriculum Committee changes in curricula in their school or college.
+They report annually to the President regarding the condition of their division.
+The deans are responsible for supervision of the school or college's educational work, for the allocation of the division's budget, and for the efficient and effective conduct of their school or college.